Remix vs Next.js Comparison

 Remix doesn't support yet API-only routes, however because Remix is just a route inside your server you can easily add any custom route you want to your server depending on what you are using as your server.

-Next.js doesn't come with some built-in utility to handle forms, you need to either manually point to an API route or use Fetch to do a POST/PUT/PATCH/DELETE request againts an API route.
+Next.js doesn't come with some built-in utility to handle forms, you need to either manually point to an API route or use Fetch to do a POST/PUT/PATCH/DELETE request against an API route, everything manually.

 Remix comes with built-in support to handle forms, a route module can export an action function which will receive any non GET request against that route, this will be used by forms doing a non GET submit.

-Remix also has a useful Form component you can use as a drop-in replacement for the form HTML tag and it will change the submit to be done via Fetch instead of reloading the page, when using this component you can use non POST and GET methods.
+Remix also has a useful Form component you can use as a drop-in replacement for the form HTML tag and it will change the submit to be done via Fetch instead of reloading the page, when using this component you can use other methods aside of POST and GET, like PATCH and DELETE, but you will need to handle the case JS didn't load and the form worked as a POST instead.

-Remix also has a useSubmit hook useful to submit your form programatically and correctly call your action via Fetch.
-This hook is useful when you need to call the action outside a form submit, e.g. after keystroke or in an interval.
+Remix also has a useSubmit hook you can use to submit your form programmatically and correctly call your action via Fetch.
+This hook is useful when you need to call the action outside a form submit, e.g. after keystroke or in an interval or if you want to submit after the user mark a checkbox.

 Next.js comes with a built-in custom router which uses the file system to define routes.
 It also has an API used to navigate your app programatically.